sipeed/MaixPy_DOC/docs/maixpy/en/get_started/knowledge_image.md

 So RGB is often used on monitors to display pictures.

--LAB brightness-contrast
+- LAB brightness-contrast
 In the Lab color space, L brightness; the positive number of a represents red, the negative end represents green; the positive number of b represents yellow, and the negative end represents blue.
 Unlike the RGB color space, Lab colors are designed to approximate human vision.

 Therefore, the L component can adjust the brightness pair, and modify the output color scale of the a and b components for accurate color balance.

 Note: In MaixPy's algorithm for finding color patches, this LAB mode is used!

--Selection of light source
+- Selection of light source

 If your machine is in the industry, or a device that runs for a long time 24 hours, maintaining a stable light source is crucial, especially in the color algorithm.
 When the brightness changes, the value of the entire color will change greatly!